Book cover

 To do this, a mutation testing tool makes small modifications to the production code, generating a version of the code referred to as a mutant.
 For example, mutants can be created through the following operations:

 The next figure—taken from a blog post by Google—illustrates a real use of mutation testing.
-The gray background message informs that a mutation was made in the expression of an if command, changing a == b for a != b.
+The gray background message informs that a mutation was made in the expression of an if command, changing a == b to a != b.
 However, as also reported in the message, this mutation did not cause the failure of any existing tests.

 Example of a mutation that survived the execution of the tests.
 Source: Google Testing Blog

 When encountering the above message, the developer should analyze the performed mutation and identify the system behavior that was compromised by it.
-Subsequently, they should write a unit test that exercises that behavior and, therefore, fails when executed on the mutant.
+Subsequently, they should write a unit test that exercises that behavior and, consequently, fails when executed on the mutant.

 1.2 Mutation Score